 You involve the audience – every portrait here is a photo of a person who voluntarily put 10-kilo dough on their face – the performative part is an important part of the project.

 Each person selects a dough from a line of about 20 different lumps of dough.
-They touch it and they knead it and they get familiar with the texture – dough can be sticky and elastic – it varies very much and that’s one aspect, which makes it very interesting.
+They touch it and then knead it and they get familiar with the texture – dough can be sticky and elastic – it varies very much and that’s one aspect, which makes it very interesting.
 People create a relationship with the dough.
-It’s cold and quite heavy and it is important that everybody put it on their own head themselves so they shape and mold the dough themselves.
+It’s cold and quite heavy and it is important that everybody put it on their own head themselves so they shape and mould the dough themselves.
 Yet the nature of the dough is also that it is moving – it is viscous.
 The action of putting the dough on the head will always create a different shape and expression.

 When you put the dough on your head a shape is there straight away.
-The change of shape and coincidence and lack of control is what you have to deal with, when dealing with dough.
-It can only be controlled into a certain moment and then the nature of the material takes over.
+The change of shape and coincidence and lack of control is what you have to deal with when dealing with dough.
+It can only be controlled at a certain moment and then the nature of the material takes over.
 The process is creative and the most important part – if you are prepared and open to changes you can make it into a new idea.

 What reactions did you get from people who participated in the Dough Portraits?